AngusJohnson/Clipper2/Docs/readme.txt

 A clipping solution will likely NOT be in its simplest form.
 For example, solutions may have "touching" polygons.

-Open paths in solutions:
+Clipping open paths:

+The Clipper library clips both closed paths (polygons) and open paths (polylines).
+However, the clipping path or paths must be closed.
+In other words polygons and polylines can't be clipped by polylines.

-Path clipping, including open path clipping, is performed using a "sweep line" algorithm that passes from the lower-most vertex to the top-most vertex.
-This means that open paths aren't processed from their starts to their ends as one might expect.
-This is important in order to understand when open path segments become part of the clipping solution for those segments that only touch a clipping boundary.
-(They aren't always included and they aren't always excluded.)
-Touching segments don't cross.
-If the segment prior to a touching segment (processing from bottom to top) is outside the clipping region, then the touching segment will **not** be part of the clipping solution.
-Likewise for touching segments whose prior segments are inside clipping regions, they **will** be part of the clipping solution.
-For open paths that start (or end) on a clipping boundary and are "touching", their placement (whether inside or outside that boundary) will depend on the heading of the adjacent (above) segment.
-They will be placed inside when adjacent segments head inside the clipping region.
-Finally, for segments that touch a clipping boundary and have no adjacent segments, their placement is undefined.
+When an open path segment touches a clipping boundary (without crossing it), it may or may not be part of the clipping solution, and will depend on which side of the boundary the open path was before touching.
+However, all clipping is performed using a "sweep line" algorithm that passes from the lower-most vertex to the top-most vertex.
+This means that open paths won't be processed from start to end as one might expect, but bottom to top.
+Hence, whether an open path is inside or outside a clipping boundary prior to touching will be determined in this manner too.
+Touching segments don't intersect.
+So, while sweeping from bottom to top, when an open segment prior to touching a clipping segment was outside the clipping region, then that touching segment will **not** be part of the clipping solution.
+Likewise when an open segment that prior to touching was inside a clipping region, it **will** be part of the clipping solution.
+For open path segments that start (or end) "touching" a boundary, their placement (whether inside or outside that boundary) will depend on the heading of their adjacent segment (that's immediately above).
+They will be placed inside when their adjacent segment heads inside the clipping region.
+Finally, for segments that touch a clipping boundary and have no adjacent segment, their placement (whether inside or outside that clipping boundary) is undefined.

 Examples:
   subj_open = new Paths64();